Xiao0728/ceqe-release/README.md

 # CEQE: Contextualized Embeddings for Query Expansion
-This This repo contains the code for our paper [CEQE: Contextualized Embeddings for Query Expansion](https://arxiv.org/pdf/2103.05256.pdf).
+This repo contains the code for our paper [CEQE: Contextualized Embeddings for Query Expansion](https://arxiv.org/pdf/2103.05256.pdf).

 ### Introduction